priyali01/hireminds/README.md

 ---

+## 🤔 Why HireMinds?

+The Indian job market is highly competitive, especially for freshers.
+Traditional ATS systems and resume analyzers are heavily biased towards years of experience, often discarding talented freshers who lack an extensive employment history but possess strong project portfolios. **HireMinds** solves this by introducing a **level-aware ATS scoring algorithm** that dynamically weights projects over experience for students, coupled with actionable, AI-driven guidance tailored to their specific career stage.

+---

 ## 📸 Product Preview

 Here is a glimpse into the HireMinds platform, showcasing our dynamic UI and core features: